roman-milk/roman-milk.github.io/two-moms-two-laps.md

+===

- ****** Two Moms, Two Laps: Quiet ****** byTx_Tall_Tales© "Is this what you want, Jeremy?
+"Is this what you want, Jeremy?
 End your relationship like that?
 I thought you liked her?
 More than liked her.
 You're just going to throw her away, over a stupid lunch seating?"

  "It's not what I want," I snapped, getting tired of the carping.
 "I wanted a loyal girlfriend.
 Someone I could trust when we were apart, not turning to the first guy she sees, the first chance she gets.
 I'm not going to share her.
 If that's what she wants, she picked the wrong guy."
 I stood up.
 "There, I explained myself.
 She made her choice.
 I've accepted it.
 Time to move on."
 I turned and walked back upstairs, leaving the meddlesome Mom's in my wake.